France–Senegal relations: Post Independence

 France and Senegal established diplomatic relations in August 1960.
 Both France and Senegal work closely together in West African regional affairs, and maintain a close cultural and political relationship.
 In 2010, France closed its military base in Senegal, however, France maintains an air force base within the Léopold Sédar Senghor International Airport in Dakar.
 In November 2024, the President of the Republic of Senegal Bassirou Diomaye Faye called for the departure of French soldiers from Senegal.
 The status of the end of the presence of French forces in Senegal is planned for September 2025.
 On February 12, 2025, Senegal and France decided to create a commission between the two countries, responsible for coordinating the closure of French military bases in Senegal and their restitution.
 On March 7, 2025, France returned several facilities used by the French army in Senegal, the first transferred as part of its military withdrawal from Senegal, where it had been present since 1960.
 On July 1, 2025, France handed over the Rufisque joint station to Senegal.
 This station, active since 1960, was responsible for communications on the southern Atlantic coast.
 It also served as a listening station in the fight against maritime trafficking.
 The handover was carried out without ceremony, limited to the signing of a report.
 The handover of the last remaining military infrastructure in Senegal to the Senegalese authorities is planned.
 On July 18, 2025, the two military sites will be returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
 Four villas located in Plateau, near the port, will also be transferred to the Senegalese authorities.
 On July 14, 2025, Christine Fages, French Ambassador to Senegal, declared, "In accordance with the guidelines established in 2022 by President Macron, France will return to Senegal the military bases of the French elements in Senegal, on July 18, 2025.

 Trade

 In 2016, trade between France and Senegal totaled €834 million Euros.
 Senegal is France's 57th largest trading partner globally and third largest from Africa.
 France is the largest foreign investor in Senegal with over €1.7 billion Euros worth of investments within the country.
 Several French multinational companies such as BNP Paribas, Eramet, Orange S.A., Necotrans and Société Générale operate in Senegal.
+All imports from Senegal to France are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.